OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:1

-Jesus went to the Mount of Olives.
+Jesus went up to the Mount of Olives.

 ## John 8:2